quentinyang/resources/README.md

 # Resources

 Hello, welcome to here.
-I am an engineer.
+I am a software engineer.

 I will put something here, maybe experience or knowledge or anything else interesting.